 "Come on you bastard," grunted a voice next door.
 "God damn blasted cheap zips, come on you complete sh... ah!"
 With a cry of triumph there was a long zipping noise, a frantic rustling sound of clothing, and then a cold, dead looking hand hit the floor by Alan's foot with a gentle thud.

 Reeling back in horror, Alan assumed a foetal position on the lid of the toilet and stuffed his hands over his mouth to prevent a cry of terror as an eight fingered, green and spindly appendage grabbed the flaccid looking human hand and pulled it back out of sight.

 "Anyone there?" questioned the deeply male voice from next door.
 After a few seconds and apparently satisfied with the lack of any answer, loud and complicated ablutionary gymnastics sounded through the wall, intermingled with noises of extreme satisfaction as whatever was in there carried out its business.

-Alan soundlessly placed his feet back on the tiles and stood up, his mouth dry with fear and sweat forming on his brow.
+Alan soundlessly placed his sensible shoes back on the tiles and stood up, his mouth dry with fear, and sweat forming on his brow.
 For some obscure reason, he crouched to look under the cubicle wall in order to check the thing was still seated, but instead of the expected pair of crumpled trousers he came face to face with a human head.
 Glassy looking eyes stared blankly at him from among a pile of loosely heaped clothing, and a rubbery hand pointed accusingly at Alan from its position by an expensive looking Italian moccasin.